alhassy/org-special-block-extras/README.md

 # Summary

-> The full article may be read as a [PDF](https://alhassy.github.io/org-special-block-extras/README.pdf) or as [HTML](https://alhassy.github.io/org-special-block-extras/README.html) or as pure [Org](https:/raw.githubusercontent.com/alhassy/org-special-block-extras/master/org-special-block-extras.org)!
+> The full article may be read as a [PDF](https://alhassy.github.io/org-special-block-extras/README.pdf) or as [HTML](https://alhassy.github.io/org-special-block-extras/README.html)!
 > &#x2014;or visit the [repo](https://github.com/alhassy/org-special-block-extras).